sigstore/policy-controller/README.md

 See the [Configuring Image Pattern](#configuring-image-patterns) for more information.

-If no policy is matched against the image digest, the [deprecated policy-controller validation behavior](#deprecated-policy-controller-validation-behavior) will occur.

 An example of an allowed admission would be:
 1. If the image matched against `policy1` and `policy3`
 1. A valid signature or attestation was obtained for `policy1` with at least one of the `policy1` authorities